godeva/Blockchain-Resources/README.md

 A financial **asset** is essentially any property that holds economic value.
 **Securities**, on the other hand, are a specific type of financial asset that can be easily traded and have a defined monetary value.

-Secuirty can be a type of asset.
-(Stocks, loans can be a secuirty since its easily tradable and holds monetary, versus a building would be an asset and not secuirty cause its not a financial instrument and not easy to trade but still an asset).
+Security can be a type of asset.
+(Stocks, loans can be a security since its easily tradable and holds monetary, versus a building would be an asset and not secuirty cause its not a financial instrument and not easy to trade but still an asset).

 **Value of Blockchain.
 Database with use cases on blockchain if anyone ask what blockchain can be used for**
 * **[https://thevalueprop.io/](https://thevalueprop.io/)**